alisoltanirad/alisoltanirad.github.io/_posts/2020-12-17-how-to-manage-your-tasks.md

 of useful apps that help you schedule your time, make to-do lists, get focused, get motivated, organize stuff, etc. Give each method a shot, then choose your favorite one.

-Can you think of any other tip or trick to manage tasks? feel free to share!